ridhimasaxena/Data-Visualization-Final-Project/README.md

 ## Data

-The data I propose to visualize for my project is the cdc dataset that I have been analyzing for the past few weeks.
+The data I propose to visualize for my project is the Center for Disease Control (CDC) dataset that I have been analyzing for the past few months.
 I believe that there are interesting attributes in the dataset as well as many data points (10,000), which could lend to lots of potential for various visualizations.

 ## Prototypes